dbane744/traffic_model/README.md

 RUNNING A MODEL:

 -Import the road network using file --> open.
-The file must be a txt.
+The file must be a txt or csv or similar format.

 -To place a vehicle on the imported road nextwork left click on a road tile in the model panel.
 Alternativley, click the 'auto add vehicles' button in the control panel.
 This adds a vehicle on every 7th tile.
 Press the button multiple times for more vehicles.